-In 2000, the governments of only six countries spent more than 5 per cent of GDP on education, but by 2015 there were thirteen countries in that category. the issue of equity in spending; for instance, how the education budget is allocated to the different levels of education (primary, secondary, etc.).
+In 2000, the governments of only six countries spent more than 5 per cent of GDP on education, but by 2015 there were thirteen countries in that category.

+for instance, how the education budget is allocated to the different levels of education (primary, secondary, etc.).
 To the extent that investment in HE competes with investment in secondary and (especially) basic education, its effect would not contribute to greater social equality.